-The tables below summarize the fair value of the Fund's financial instruments as at December 31, 2022 and 2021 using the following fair value hierarchy:
+The fair values of the Fund's financial instruments are classified into levels, using the following fair value hierarchy:

-Level 1 Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date.

-Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active.

-Level 3 Inputs that are unobservable and where there is little, if any, market activity.
-Inputs into the determination of fair value require significant management judgement or estimation.
+- Level 1 Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date. - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active. - Level 3 Inputs that are unobservable and where there is little, if any, market activity.
+Inputs into the determination of fair value require significant management judgment or estimation.